 What tests will my child take at WPCS?

-WPCS will a variety of assessments to chart our student’s growth over time to augment the required standardized testing.
+WPCS utilizes a variety of assessments to chart our students’ growth over time to augment the required standardized testing.
 Our assessments will consist of individual and group projects, purposeful writing samples, standardized assessments, state mandated assessments and authentic teacher created portfolio assessments to create a comprehensive picture of how your student is developing.
 Often, your student will not even be aware they are being assessed, they will just be working on solving a problem.
 We will comply with the minimum testing required by the state.

-We prioritize our educators having the time and space to collaborate and will facilitate that process with increased co-planning time.
+We prioritize our educators having the time and space to collaborate and facilitate that process with increased co-planning time.
 We have built in robust support and training for our educators to ensure that they have the tools and skills necessary to make our school special.